Dr Anna Jamieson

 Anna Jamieson is an interdisciplinary art historian specialising in visual and material cultures of the eighteenth and nineteenth century.

-Anna is currently working on a book exploring asylum tourism in England during the long nineteenth century.
-Her research interests include: women and patient agency; illness, fashion and consumerism; museum cultures, dark tourism and enfreakment; material culture and the history of emotions.
+Anna is currently working on her first book titled The Gaze of the Sane: Asylum Tourism in England, 1770-1845.
+Her research interests include: women, asylums, private madhouses and patient agency; illness, fashion and consumerism; museum cultures, dark tourism and enfreakment; material culture and the history of emotions.

 Highlights